-Products described as Green contain renewable electricity above that required by the Commonwealth.
-The additional renewable electricity qualifies for MA Class I designation and comes only from solar, wind, anaerobic digestion and low-impact hydro located within New England.
-Local refers to renewable energy resources located in New England.
+Products described as Green contain additional Renewable Energy Certificates (RECs) above that required by MA law.
+The additional RECs qualify for MA Class I designation and come only from solar, wind, anaerobic digestion and low impact hydro.
+Local means 100% of the additional RECs are sourced from New England.

 Competitive, Stable Price

-Using strategic purchasing, combined with the bulk purchasing power of thousands of households and businesses in the program, Medford CEA provides competitive, stable rates.
-Please note, savings compared to utility Basic Service cannot be guaranteed because Basic Service prices change every six months for residential and commercial customers and every three months for industrial customers.
+Using strategic purchasing, combined with the bulk purchasing power of thousands of households and businesses in the Program, Medford Community Electricity Aggregation provides competitive, stable rates, though savings compared to utility Basic Service cannot be guaranteed.

 Support Renewable Energy Sources

-Medford CEA’s standard and optional products include more Renewable Energy Certificates (MA Class I), than required by the Commonwealth.
-This means you can support the growth of renewable energy generation in our region.
+Medford CEA’s standard and optional products include more renewable energy than required by Massachusetts.
+This means you can use cleaner electricity and support the growth of renewable energy generation in our region.

 Increased Choice and Easy Participation

-The program offers three different options for electricity supply so that everyone in Medford can find an option that fits their budget and climate goals.
+The Program offers different options for electricity supply so that everyone in Medford can find an option that fits their budget and climate goals.

-Solar Electricity Consumers will continue to receive their net metering credits while participating in the program.
+Solar electricity consumers will not be impacted and will continue to receive all net metering credits while participating in the Program.

 Have questions or need help?
 Please visit the support page, which contains the contact information for the current program supplier and a form for comments.